SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetS3DestinationConfiguration.md

 ```

 ### -Bucket
-The name of the Amazon S3 bucket to which data set contents are delivered.
+The name of the S3 bucket to which dataset contents are delivered.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iotanalytics-dataset-s3destinationconfiguration.html#cfn-iotanalytics-dataset-s3destinationconfiguration-bucket
 PrimitiveType: String